-In the 150 metre and 75 metre individual medley events, the athlete covers three (3) swimming strokes in the following order: Backstroke, Breaststroke and Freestyle.
+In the 150 metre and 75 metre individual medley Events, the Athlete covers three (3) swimming strokes in the following order: Backstroke, Breaststroke and Freestyle.
 Each of the strokes must cover one third (1/3) of the total distance.
+Leaving the wall on the back during the freestyle portion is permissible but no kicking action is permitted until the Athlete has returned past the vertical to the breast at which point kicking, including a butterfly kick(s) may commence.